opencv/opencv/modules/core/doc/operations_on_arrays.rst

     subtract(Scalar::all(0), dst, dst, mask);

-For some values of ``p`` , such as integer values, 0.5 and -0.5, specialized faster algorithms are used.
+For some values of ``power`` , such as integer values, 0.5 and -0.5, specialized faster algorithms are used.

 Special values (NaN, Inf) are not handled.